 However, this does not end your options.
-For anyone who is resident in Poland and has a UK pension, there are 3 potential courses of action open:
+For anyone who is resident in Poland and has a UK pension, there are other potential courses of action open to you.

 That’s right, leave your pension where it is.